RRZE-HPC/likwid/doc/archs/broadwell.md

 </TABLE>
 <P>The event MEM_TRANS_RETIRED_LOAD_LATENCY is not available because it needs programming of PEBS registers.
 PEBS is a kernel-level measurement facility for performance monitoring.
 Although we can program it from user-space, the results are always 0.</P>

-\anchor BRD_THERMAL
+\anchor BDW_THERMAL
 <H2>Thermal counter</H2>
-<P>The Intel&reg; Haswell microarchitecture provides one register for the current core temperature.</P>
+<P>The Intel&reg; Broadwell microarchitecture provides one register for the current core temperature.</P>
 <H3>Counter and events</H3>
 <TABLE>
 <TR>